KenyonY/flaxkv/README.md

 ### Benchmark
 ![benchmark](.github/img/benchmark.png)

-Test Content: Write and read traversal for N=10,000 numpy array vectors (each vector is 1000-dimensional).
+Test Content: Write and read traversal for N numpy array vectors (each vector is 1000-dimensional).

 Execute the test:
 ```bash